troessner/reek/docs/Missing-Safe-Method.md

 > equivalent method, with the same name minus the !.
 “Danger” is relative; the
 > ! doesn’t mean anything at all unless the method name it’s in corresponds to
 > a similar but bang-less method name.
 >
 > So, for example, gsub! is the dangerous version of gsub. exit! is the
 > dangerous version of exit. flatten! is the dangerous version of flatten.
 And
 > so forth.

-Such a method is called _Prima Donna Method_ if and only if her non-bang version does not exist and this method is reported as a smell.
+Such a method is called _Missing Safe Method_ if and only if the non-bang version does not exist and this method is reported as a smell.

+Missing Safe Method was formerly known as Prima Donna Method.

 ## Example